Bill Vinten GTC University Award Winners 2019

 In third place was the University of Chichester with films Out of Water, DoP Elen Liigus; Anaethetise, produced, directed and filmed by Sam Truckel; and Boryana’s Relevé.

-Bill Vinten Awards 2019 Shortlisted Films
+Bill Vinten GTC Awards 2019 Shortlisted Films

-There were plenty of entries in the factual category but only two have made it to the shortlist.
+There were plenty of entries in the factual category but only two made it to the shortlist.
 Mavic 2 is a creative advert for the DJI Mavic 2 Pro by Val Lyanguzov, which really shows us what a drone can do in the hands of a skilled pilot.
 Sally is a documentary shot by Max Weston, focusing on athlete Sally Gunnell and her rise to glory and drawing on original footage of Sally winning the European, World, Commonwealth and Olympic 400m titles.

 There were six drama films in our shortlist this year, starting with Misty, shot by Sebastian Body, a brilliantly paced drama where a blind girl sneaks into a practice room and starts a performance with a gentleman practising on a piano.
 This was contrasted by Relevé by Boryana Dzhivdzhanova, which reveals the central character's heritage through interpretive dance.

-War was explored in several of the films entered this year, a prime example being Firing Line – The Coward, which explores life in the WW1 trenches, showing some well-lit night sequences and good use of location from DoP Mylinh To.
+War was the subject in several of the films entered this year, a prime example being Firing Line – The Coward, which explores life in the WW1 trenches, showing some well-lit night sequences and good use of location from DoP Mylinh To.
 The theme of war was also explored, this time from a journalist's perspective, in Depth of Field, where we see another great use of exterior locations by Zach Hewitt.

 Before Nightfall is a horror film set in the 17th century, where a young girl's friend gets taken by a monster in the night – with some beautifully lit indoor sequences and great camera moves showcasing Dennis Griscenko's vision.
 Another Story by Luke Ward is a film in which a busy father forgets to collect his daughter from school.
 It features some great sequences imagined by the daughter writing a story, including a classically shot spaghetti western scene.